overlay-market/OIPs/notes/note-2.md

 with the total cost to attack the system given by the sum of the collateral locked in the long \\( N \\) and the total tokens needed to manipulate the spot \\( \nu \cdot \delta x \\).

-At what point is the attack profitable for the trader?
+At what point is the attack profitable for the user?
 When the value of the max long position exceeds the total cost to attack the system.
 Or the PnL for the attack

 \\[ \mathrm{PnL}_{l} (i) = \nu \bigg[ \frac{N\_x \cdot L}{\Delta} \cdot \epsilon - x \cdot \bigg( \sqrt{1 + \epsilon} - 1 \bigg) \bigg] \\]